Attention Queens writers—both experienced and new-to-writing: free creative writing classes taught by the best in Queens!

 Newtown Literary Alliance, a nonprofit organization dedicated to promoting prose and poetry in Queens, in partnership with Queens Library, is offering free creative writing classes.

-Our last class of the season will be led by David Burr Gerrard on Saturday, June 1st from 2:30 p.m. – 4:30 p.m. at Queens Library on Broadway at 40-20 Broadway (Astoria):
+The next class will be led by Nana Ekua Brew-Hammond on Saturday, April 6th from 2:30 p.m. – 4:30 p.m. at Queens Library in Flushing at 41-17 Main St:

 This program is made possible, in part, with funds from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, as well as with public funds from the New York City Department of Cultural Affairs in partnership with the City Council.